pantsbuild/intellij-pants-plugin/CONTRIBUTING.md

         /path/to/pants_dev/pants goals

   This will bootstrap pants and resolve all the dependencies or else you will get an `ExecutionException` exception for exceeding 30s timeout.

-# Running plugin CI tests with Pants

-1. `./scripts/prepare-environment.sh`
-2. `./scripts/setup-ci-environment.sh`
-3. `./scripts/run-tests-ci.sh`

-#### Explanation:
-* `./scripts/prepare-environment.sh` defines the test suite parameters such as `IJ_VERSION` and `IJ_BUILD_NUMBER`, which then will be used by `./scripts/setup-ci-environment.sh` for setup.

-* Indiviual test or target set can be run as the following, and the parameters are also used by .travis.yml:
-  * `TEST_SET=integration ./scripts/run-tests-ci.sh --test-junit-test=com.twitter.intellij.pants.integration.OSSPantsJavaExamplesIntegrationTest#testJaxb`